cmenedes/tile2wms/README.md

    * `loglevel` The log level
    * `port` Port on which to run express server
    * `defaultWmsTemplate` The default URL template for making WMS requests.
-   * `layerWmsTemplates` An optional map of layer names to template cofigutration
+   * `layerWmsTemplates` An optional map of layer names to template cofigutration.
      * `wmsTemplate` The layer-specific URL template for making WMS requests.
      * `metaTiles` Optional layer-specific number of [meta tiles](https://wiki.openstreetmap.org/wiki/Meta_tiles) for calculating WMS requests.
    * All URL templates must include the following querystring parameters: